eProsima/Integration-Service-docs/docs/communicatedds.rst

 Communicate two DDS applications
 ================================

-Let's imagine we have two already deployed DDS applications, that uses compatible types and have some minimal configuration differences.
-At any moment, it may become necessary to put into communication both DDS worlds, but their current configuration prevents us to make it in a direct way.
-We could modify the configuration of one of the worlds to make them fully compatible, but that normally isn't desired.
+The domain field is used to define the local space where participants exist.
+With this information, several DDS applications that use different domains can't communicate between them, even if they use compatible types and compatible configurations.
+To make this communication doable it could be possible to change the domain of one of the application and move all of them to the same domain, but if this modification is not desired, Integration Service can create a bridge between them.

 .. image:: DDS_NO_COMS.png
     :align: center

-With *Integration Service* we can configure two *endpoints* and our DDS world will communicate, directly and without changing its configuration.
+*Integration Service* can configure two *endpoints* to establish the communication with the rest of applications directly and without changing its configuration, sending the packages of one domain to the other one.

 .. image:: DDS_WITH_IS.png
     :align: center